 The CPA Exam—notoriously difficult and not exactly cheap—once passed, confers a Certified Public Accountant license upon the taker of said exam.
-To get those three little letters after your name, you’ll have to do well in school, earn that bachelor’s, likely complete a master’s, put in some time in the field with a real job in accounting, pay to take the exam, jump through numerous hoops just to apply to take the exam, get approved, get a review course, study like hell for probably a year or close to it, sacrifice tons of your free time, actually sit for each of the four arduous exam sections, wait on pins and needles to get your results, and then celebrate the process being finished.
+To get those three little letters after your name, you’ll have to do well in school, earn that bachelor’s, likely complete a master’s, put in some time in the field with a real job in accounting, pay to take the exam, jump through numerous hoops just to apply to take the exam, get approved, get a CPA review course, study like hell for probably a year or close to it, sacrifice tons of your free time, actually sit for each of the four CPA exam sections, wait on pins and needles to get your results, and then celebrate the process being finished.

 So why should you go through all that to become a Certified Public Accountant?
 Here’s why: